-There are not many Abbeys where you can fill up on delicious rum, get wolf-whistled in the forest gullies and learn how to play croquet so a trip to St. Nicholas Abbey in Barbados definitely makes for a mandatory addition to your Bajan itinerary!
+There are not many Abbeys where you can fill up on delicious rum, get wolf-whistled in the forest gullies and learn how to play croquet so a trip to St. Nicholas Abbey Barbados definitely makes for a mandatory addition to your Bajan itinerary.

 drinking rum (dark rum, if you please) and my distillery curiosity, a trip to St. Nicholas Abbey was right up my street.